wttech/bobcat/docs/_docs/modules/core/actions.md

 ### Responses

 Every action can also provide a response (for example: information if it succeded).
-To do this action must implement `getResponse` method and create (or use existing) implementation of `ActionResponse` interface.
+To do this action must implement additional interface `ActionResponse` and add type of response.
 Action execution should create response object that can be returned with this method

 There are two methods in `ActionsController` that returns these responses: